This course introduces instrumentation and electrical principles and practices that the

 Module D: Ancillary Equipment

-If you did not take POLY 3011 and don't already own the required materials, please be aware that you will need to purchase them.
-To do so, contact OLMaterials@tru.ca or phone 1.888.663.1653.
+and/or don't already own the required textbook, please be aware that students will need to

 Open Learning Faculty Member Information